-At The Virga Law Firm, P.A., our Orlando child custody lawyers can assist you in advocating for you and your child, whether you are married and going through a divorce, or have separated and need to establish or determine paternity.
+At The Virga Law Firm, P.A., our Orlando child custody lawyers can assist you in advocating for you and your child, whether you are married and going through a divorce in Orlando, or have separated and need to establish or determine paternity.

-Our child custody attorneys in Orlando know how serious a custody case is to a loving parent.
+Our child custody attorneys in Orlando, FL know how serious a custody case is to a loving parent.
 Many of our attorneys are either divorced parents or have personal experience in dealing with child custody dilemmas.
 We can provide the understanding counsel and experienced representation that you need.

 Contact us now!
 Our custody lawyers know firsthand the challenges of co-parenting, as well as the many emotional trials divorced or separated parents will face when determining what is in the best interest of their children.

 How Is Child Custody Decided in Florida?

 Unless both parents can mutually agree on how to raise their child(ren) in all aspects of life, Florida will use the “Best Interest of the Child” standard to govern child custody.
 In Orlando, child custody cases, the court typically determines a proper parenting plan for the parties to follow, and in each plan, a time-sharing schedule is established and parental responsibility is assigned.

 In contested child custody cases in Orlando, the court will conduct a trial to determine how often and under what conditions each parent will spend time with the child(ren).
 The court will also determine how the parents will handle decision-making in regard to issues involving the children.
 For example, the court will determine how the child’s healthcare, academics and extra-curricular activities will be addressed by the parents.
 If the court is required to order a parenting plan, the parties will be required to follow it.